thkruz/ootk-core/README.md

 > An Orbital Object Toolkit in Your Web Browser

-**ootk** is a collection libraries for doing math related to orbital objects written in TypeScript. **ootk** was developed to simplify the math and let you focus on using the results.
+**ootk-core** is the core libraries of [ootk](https://github.com/thkruz/ootk) for doing math related to orbital objects written in TypeScript. **ootk-core** was developed to simplify the math and let you focus on using the results.

+If you would like more functionality the expanded **ootk** library is available free under the AGPL license [here](https://github.com/thkruz/ootk).
+The full library has features for doing initial orbit determination, maneuver calculations, and more.

 Most of the functionality was originally written for [KeepTrack](https://github.com/thkruz/keeptrack.space) and then later refactored into this library for others to use.